Viswesh-N/Viswesh-N/README.md

 In my free time, I love playing football, hiking and occasionally play the keyboard.
 I've also been getting into Basketball lately so feel free to bring it up in a conversation :]

-I've also worked at Drive Analytics, wherein I built a customized basketball tracker using Computer Vision and Deep Learning.

 I'm open to collaborate on Robotics and Machine learning projects and seek to contribute to the field of robotics.

 - 📫 How to reach me: Feel free to reach out on any of the above socials